Caroline Garcia: 2013

 At the Australian Open, Garcia lost in the first round to No. 47 Elena Vesnina.
 She then beat qualifier Yuliya Beygelzimer, before losing to eventual champion, Serena Williams, at the French Open.
 She qualified for Wimbledon.
 This marks the first Grand Slam for which she qualified; she received a wild card for the previous five.
 Caroline beat Zheng Jie in the first round, before losing again to Serena Williams in the second round.

-She was ranked high enough to gain direct entry to the main draw of the US Open, and beat American wild card Shelby Rogers in the first round, before losing to 30th seed Laura Robson of Great Britain.
+She was ranked high enough to gain direct entry to the main draw of the US Open, and beat American wildcard player Shelby Rogers in the first round, before losing to 30th seed Laura Robson.
 Her first round win meant that Garcia reached the world's top 70 for the first time.

-2014: First WTA Tour titles
+2014: Maiden WTA Tour titles

 At the Sony Open, Garcia was the only player to win a set against Serena Williams, as Williams was on her way toward winning her seventh title and setting the record for the most titles held by a man or woman at the tournament.
 At the Copa Claro Colsanitas in Bogotá, Colombia, Garcia won her maiden WTA Tour singles title, beating the defending champion and former world No. 1, Jelena Janković, winning in straight sets.

-At the Madrid Open in May, Garcia reached the quarterfinals of any Premier event for the first time, defeating Angelique Kerber in the first round after the German retired with a lower back injury, receiving a walkover from Maria Kirilenko after the Russian withdrew with a wrist injury, and then defeating tenth seed Sara Errani in three sets in the third round.
-She eventually lost to third seed Agnieszka Radwańska in the quarterfinals in three sets.
+At the Madrid Open in May, Garcia reached the quarterfinals of any Premier event for the first time, defeating Angelique Kerber in the first round when the German retired with a lower back injury, receiving a walkover from Maria Kirilenko after the Russian withdrew with a wrist injury, and then defeating tenth seed Sara Errani in three sets.
+She eventually lost to third seed Agnieszka Radwańska in the quarterfinals, in three sets.
 Garcia lost in the first round of the French Open to Ana Ivanovic.

 Garcia made the third round of the Wimbledon, eventually losing to Ekaterina Makarova.
 She lost early at the US Open to American Nicole Gibbs.
 Garcia rebounded at the Wuhan Open, defeating Venus Williams and Agnieszka Radwańska back to back, in final-set tiebreaks.
 She also defeated American CoCo Vandeweghe in straight sets to reach the quarterfinals, where she was defeated by eventual champion Petra Kvitová.
 Despite the loss, Garcia moved up to a career high of No. 36 in the rankings.